- Understanding basic terms and concepts is a must before considering options.

 - You need to understand the risks before investing.

-Options are a versatile investment tool providing the potential to generate income, hedge or manage risk, and trade securities at specific prices.
+Options are a versatile investment tool providing the potential to generate income, hedge or help mitigate risk, and trade securities at specific prices.
 However, keep in mind in return for offering these opportunities, options come with a number of risks you need to understand before you invest.

 Options are considered a derivative because their value is based on (derived from) the underlying investment’s price.
 In other words, an option’s value will fluctuate in response to changes in the underlying investment’s price.